 title = {The ESG Emissions Paradox: Capability?Contingent Effects of Research and Development and Cost Leadership in Asia},

-author = {Mirza Muhammad Naseer and Nazim HUSSAIN and Sana Akbar Khan and Guiseppe Nicolò},
+author = {Mirza Muhammad Naseer and Nazim Hussain and Sana Akbar Khan and Guiseppe Nicolò},

 url = {https://doi.org/10.1002/bse.70362},